phpvms/docs/docs/installation/updating.md

 title: Updating
 ---

+1. Make a backup of your site!
+Skip this at your own peril.
+At a minimum, make a backup of the `config.php` and `env.php` files
+1. On your remote site, delete the `vendors` folder
+1. On your remote site, delete all of the files in `bootstrap/cache` and `storage/framework/cache` (delete the contents, NOT the folders)
+1. Upload all of the files, and overwrite everything.
+If you are using `composer`, then run a `composer install`
-To upgrade, you can overwrite the files of your install.
-I recommend removing the `vendor` directory and re-uploading that, in case there were major version updates which could interfere in things.
-Then, visit the `/update` URL of your site (e,g `http://myva.com/update`) to complete any migrations
+1. Visit the `/update` URL of your site (e,g `http://myva.com/update`) to complete the update/installs
+1. Check the changelog for template changes so you can update your skin

 ---